Office: LWSN 2149 #13

 Email: a[last name]@purdue.edu

-I am a PhD student in the Computer Science department at Purdue, advised by Prof. Jean Honorio.
+I am a PhD candidate in the Computer Science department at Purdue, advised by Prof. Jean Honorio.
 My research focuses on developing efficient algorithms, with provable guarantess, for various statistical and machine learning problems.
 Recently, I have focussed on the problem of learning graphical models and graphical games from data.
 I am also interested in using machine learning techniques to solve problems in computational biology and other application domains.

 Previously, I obtained my Master in Computer Science and Engineering degree from Texas A&M and briefly worked as a software development engineer in the demand forecasting team at Amazon, Seattle.